m5b/ICS32/_sources/assignments/a3_main.md

 [COMMAND] [INPUT] [[-]OPTION] [INPUT]
 ```
 * You must use the **`Profile.py`** module that accompanies this assignment without modification to store information about your user and the DSP Server.
-* You do not have to use the **`input_processor.py`** module you created for a2.
-However, since you will add new user interactions to your program, it makes sense to continue building out this module.
+* You should continue to use the **`ui.py`** module you created for a2.
+Since you will add new user interactions to your program, it makes sense to continue building out this module.
+However, you will not be graded on your use of this module for this assignment.
 * All modules that you edited must include the following comment on the first three lines:

 ```python3